Sign Up for Our Newsletter!

 Purpose of the Policy

 ZERO Prostate Cancer (ZERO) gratefully depends on the generosity of donors, partners, corporations, and foundations.
-This policy establishes the principles, processes, and limitations under which gifts may be solicited, accepted, declined, and administered to ensure alignment with ZERO’s mission, legal obligations, and fiduciary responsibility.
+This policy establishes the principles, processes, and limitations under which gifts may be solicited, accepted, declined, and administered to ensure alignment with ZERO’s mission, legal obligations, and fiduciary responsibilities.

 The following policies and guidelines govern the practices of engaging the community in philanthropic support in a way that protects ZERO’s donors, the staff, and the organization itself.
 ZERO is dedicated to the highest standards of ethical conduct in fundraising.